Abd el-Ouahed ben Messaoud: In popular culture

 It has been suggested that Abd al-Wahid bin Mas'ud inspired the character of William Shakespeare's Moorish hero Othello, but others have argued that there is no connection.
 In 2016, David Serero played Othello in a Moroccan adaptation inspired by Abd al-Wahid bin Mas'ud.

-The painting of Abd al-Wahid bin Mas'ud is held by the Shakespeare Institute at Stratford-upon-Avon.
+The painting of Abd al-Wahid bin Mas'ud is held by the Barber Institute at the University of Birmingham.